puppetlabs/puppet-docs/source/learning/variables.markdown

     }
 {% endhighlight %}

-Instead of testing a condition up front, `case` takes a variable to test against and a bunch of possible matches.
-The `default` you see there is a special match that does exactly what it sounds like.
+Instead of testing a condition up front, `case` matches a variable against a bunch of possible values. `default` is a special value that does exactly what it sounds like.

+#### Case matching

-Matches can be simple strings, like you see above, or they can be comma-separated lists of strings.
-The example could (and should!) be rewritten like this:
+Matches can be simple strings (like above), regular expressions, or comma-separated lists of either.

+String matching is case-insensitive, like the `==` comparison operator.
+Regular expressions are denoted with the slash-quoting used by Perl and Ruby; they're case-sensitive by default, but you can use the `(?i)` and `(?-i)` switches to turn case-insensitivity on and off inside the pattern.
+Regex matches also let you use `$1`, `$2`, etc. to print captured strings inside the associated code block, with `$0` containing the whole matching string.

+Here's a regex example:

+{% highlight ruby %}
+    case $ipaddress_eth0 {
+      /^127\./: { notify {'Possible network misconfiguration!': } }
+    }
+{% endhighlight %}

+And here's the example above, rewritten and more readable:

 {% highlight ruby %}
     case $operatingsystem {